 Update from Gary Blair, Superintendent, Texas Masonic Retirement Center

-- Residents may enjoy visits from friends and family—not just Essential Caregivers!
+- Although discouraged at this time, residents may have visits from friends and family—not just Essential Caregivers

-- Two Essential Caregivers may visit a resident at the same time!
+- Although discouraged at this time, two Essential Caregivers may visit a resident at the same time

 Please review all information described below for requirements before and during your visit to a Nursing Care Area resident.
 Family and friends may visit if the resident has a negative COVID-19 status.
-Should an outbreak occur or if the resident has a positive COVID-19 status or is in quarantine, visits will not be allowed except by Essential Caregivers.
+Should an outbreak occur in the nursing care area or if the resident has a positive COVID-19 status or is in quarantine, visits will not be allowed except by Essential Caregivers.

 We will make every accommodation possible to allow unrestricted visits to a resident experiencing an end-of-life situation.
 This includes residents on hospice care or whose prognosis does not indicate recovery—regardless of the resident’s COVID-19 status.
 Visitors to these residents must follow all policies for visitation described below for preparations before the visit, scheduling, and onsite rules.